 Clinical attachments are funded by contracts between Health Workforce New Zealand (HWNZ) and the district health boards (DHBs).
-Some base and rural hospitals offer specific attachments for RHM registrars.
+Some base and rural hospitals offer training hubs coordinating placements for rural hospital medicine registrars.
 However, many other registrar and SHO runs are also suitable as training attachments.
-It is advisable to check with the Rural Advisor whether a given run is accredited by us for rural hospital medicine training purposes.
+It is advisable to check with the DRHM senior education coordinator whether a given run is accredited for rural hospital medicine training purposes.

-It is your responsibility to find jobs by applying for registrar and SHO posts in the normal fashion.

-When you are applying for a job, you need to inform your employer that you are an RHM registrar.
+It is your responsibility to find jobs by applying for registrar and SHO posts that will meet the criteria of the RHM training programme.
+When you are applying for a job, please inform your employer that you are a rural hospital medicine registrar.

-You must also let the Rural Advisor and your educational facilitator (EF) know your work intentions.
-This is so the DHB, HWNZ and the Division can make arrangements for the accreditation and funding of your post.
-For more information, please contact the Rural Advisor.
+You must also let the DRHM senior education coordinator and your educational facilitator (EF) know your run intention.
+This is so the DHB and Division can ensure your run is appropriately accredited for training.